Dm0z/Dotfiles/README.md

+# Linux Dots
-# My laptop and Desktop dots I run Tint2 on top of lemonbar
+My laptop and Desktop dots I run Tint2 on top of lemon bar